RalfiSlask/Fullstack-QuirkReads/README.md

 ## Formatting

-This projects uses code standars by applying the eslint and prettier tools:
+This projects uses code standards by applying the eslint and prettier tools:

-- **Eslint**: identifies bugs and patterns to make the code more consistent
+- **Eslint**: identifies bugs and patterns to make the code more consistent.
 - **Prettier**: code formatter for making the code more readable and consistent.

 ## Status